M999X/Halley-modelling/README.md

 - Clone the repository:
   > git clone https://github.com/M999X/Halley-modelling.git
 ## Run:
-Go to the folder of the project and and type on a console  `python3 normal_distance.py` to run the normal distance,`python3 mars_distance.py` for mars distance and `python3 moon_distance.py` for the moon, the program will be executed, and you will get a chart with the halley's trajectory.
+Go to the folder of the project and and type on a console  `python3 normal_distance.py` to run the normal distance, `python3 mars_distance.py` for mars distance,`python3 moon_distance.py` for moon distance, `python3 attract_distance.py` for attraction distance, and `python3 crash_distance.py` for the crash into earth, the program will be executed, and you will get a chart with the halley's trajectory.
 ## Results:
 * All modeling, from the beginning to the end, contemplates a time span of 1 month.